 Why it’s better for you?
 It’s 100% plant-based and contains no added sugars!

 - 1 pound organic sprouted super-firm tofu or other super-firm tofu

 - 1/3 cup unsweetened applesauce

-- 1/4 cup naturally-brewed, reduced sodium tamari soy sauce
+- 3 tablespoons naturally-brewed, reduced sodium tamari soy sauce, or to taste

 - 2 tablespoons natural creamy peanut butter (with no added sugar)